 Popular River Ranch wine bar relocates next to sister concept as full-service bar.

-The minds behind the bar at Village Café have revamped POUR's offerings in anticipation of the wine bar's move to the former Village Café private dining room, just steps from the restaurant's front door in River Ranch.
-At press time, POUR was hoping to be open the first week of March.
+The minds behind the bar at Village Café are revamping POUR's offerings in anticipation of the wine bar's move to the former Village Café private dining room, just steps from the restaurant's front door in River Ranch.

-POUR retained its 48 wines on tap - offered in taste, half glass and full glass - but added 15 to 20 cocktails created by Village Café mixologist/POUR Manager Anthony White.
+POUR will retain its 48 wines on tap - offered in taste, half glass and full glass - but will add 15 to 20 cocktails created by Village Café's mixologist and POUR manager Anthony White.